Purpose

 - If the

-SELECT id, digest, MATCH (detail) AGAINST ('oceanbase') AS relevance FROM t1 WHERE MATCH (detail) against ('oceanbase');This statement is equivalent to:
+SELECT id, digest, MATCH (detail) AGAINST ('oceanbase') AS relevance FROM t1 WHERE MATCH (detail) against ('oceanbase');Equivalent to:

 SELECT id, digest, MATCH (detail) AGAINST ('oceanbase') AS relevance FROM t1 WHERE MATCH (detail) AGAINST ('oceanbase') ORDER BY relevance DESC;- If the

-MATCH AGAINSTexpression in the SQL statement has a filtering semantics, OceanBase Database will scan the full-text index to calculate theMATCH AGAINSTexpression and then return to the table to execute the query.If the
+MATCH AGAINSTexpression in an SQL statement has filtering semantics, OceanBase Database can execute the query by scanning the full-text index, computing theMATCH AGAINSTexpression, and then accessing the table.When the

-For OceanBase Database V4.3.5, the generation of index merge plans is supported starting from V4.3.5 BP1.
+For OceanBase Database V4.3.5, support for generating an index merge plan was added starting from V4.3.5 BP1.

 Examples